biker007fr/pubcrypt/README.md

-This script will encrypt or decrypt a file or a string using a ssh key.
+This script will encrypt or decrypt a file or a string using a SSH public and private key pair.
 It is usually used to exchange sensitive information with a specific person that can provide you a public ssh key.
 The public key will be used to encrypt a file or a text.
 Send the encrypted version to this person so he can use his private ssh key to decrypt it